jhonejhee/mxrmatch/README.md

 - Implement global mute functionality.
 - Implement responsive masonry grid layout.
 - Implement group properties (max column).
+- Implement name editing for groups and sounds.

 ## Contributing
 Feel free to contribute to the project by creating pull requests or submitting issues for any bugs or feature requests.